HARNESS WATER'S KINETIC ENERGY TO CREATE ELECTRICITY

 Turbines in Action

-Hydrokinetic conversion systems are like “windmills in the water” producing renewable electricity by harnessing the kinetic energy of moving water without the need for dams, diversions, or reservoirs.
+Hydrokinetic conversion systems are like “windmills in the water” producing renewable electricity by harnessing the kinetic energy of moving water.

-Water is 800x more dense than air and therefore, the world’s free-flowing rivers, waterways, and tides represent a powerful, highly-concentrated, untapped clean energy resource.
+Water is 800x more dense than air and therefore, the world’s free-flowing rivers, waterways, and tidal currents represent a powerful, highly-concentrated, and largely untapped clean energy resource.

 FEATURES AND BENEFITS